zhan9san/amazon-bedrock-agentcore-samples/02-use-cases/local-prototype-to-agentcore/README.md

 # From Prototype to Production: Agentic Applications with AWS Bedrock AgentCore

-> [!CAUTION]
+> [!IMPORTANT]
 > This sample is for experimental and educational purposes only.
 They demonstrate concepts and techniques but are not intended for direct use in production environments.
-Make sure to have Amazon Bedrock Guardrails in place to protect against [prompt injection](https://docs.aws.amazon.com/bedrock/latest/userguide/prompt-injection.html).

 **Important:**
 - This application **is not intended** for direct use in production environments.